+- A. Projection

+- B. Right Lower Fairing

 - Warm up the engine thoroughly, and then stop it.

 - Place an oil pan beneath the engine.

-- Remove the engine oil drain bolt.
+- Remove the engine oil drain bolt and gasket.

 Engine oil is a toxic substance.
 Dispose of used oil properly.
 Contact your local authorities for approved disposal methods or possible recycling.